Agent-first command tree

 Split complexity by resource domain

-App, data, dashboard, permission, and workflow domains become stable skills instead of one overstuffed mega-prompt.
+Core, app, data, dashboard, data-agent, pipeline, scheduler, and workflow domains become 16 repo-managed skills instead of one overstuffed mega-prompt.

 Help-first protocol

-Skills begin with everest --help and subcommand help before execution, reducing parameter guesswork.
+Skills begin with hbi --help and subcommand help before execution, reducing parameter guesswork.

 Reusable across agent styles